1920 London

 1920 London is a 2016 Indian supernatural horror film directed by Tinu Suresh Desai.
 It is the third installment in the 1920 film series, after 1920 and 1920: The Evil Returns.
 The film stars Sharman Joshi, Meera Chopra, and Vishal Karwal in lead roles.
-The film managed to recover its cost and became a moderate success but it couldn't repeat the success of its previous installments, still it was followed by another installment titled 1921.
+The film follows a wife who seeks the help of her ex lover, a shaman to free her husband from demonic possession, not realizing that the ex-lover has a personal vendetta against her.
+The film managed to recover its budget and became a moderate success but it couldn't repeat the success of its previous installments.
+It was followed by another installment titled 1921.